jhashw/tidylens/README.md

 # TidyLens
 A browser-based tool for cleaning datasets and running a first pass of exploratory analysis.
-Drop in a CSV or Excel file, define the rules each column should follow, export the cleaned data, then explore it with linked charts.
+Drop in a CSV or Excel file, and it will automatically identify issues (placeholder nulls, casing variants, encoding defects, duplicate keys) with a one-click fix/leave option.
+For more control, you can define rules for each column (allow-lists, missig value handling).
+You can then export the cleaned dataset, and explore it with linked scatter plots, histograms and correlations.
 Nothing is uploaded anywhere.

 **[Try it →](https://jhashw.github.io/tidylens)**